cryptochill/cryptochill.github.io/README.md

-# examples
+# Integrate Bitcoin payments with CryptoChill.
-Bitcoin payments integration examples using CryptoChill SDK and API
+Bitcoin payments integration examples using CryptoChill SDK and API.
+Read more: https://cryptochill.com/